-Plosives: In Fig. 3 there are six sets of 4 panels, as described in the caption.
-Each of the six sets corresponds to a specific consonant, labeled by a character string that defines the gender (m,f), subject ID, consonant and SNR for the display.
-For example, in the upper left 4 panels we see the analysis of /ta/ for female talker 105 (f105ta0dB) at 0 dB.
-Along the top are unvoiced plosives /t/, /k/ and /p/ while along the bottom are voiced plosives /d/, /g/ and /b/.
-Data from the same talker was not always available in the LDC database (Fousek et al., 2004), so different talkers are sometimes used for this analysis.
+In Fig. 3 there are six sets of 4 panels, as described in the caption.
+Each of the six sets corresponds to a specific consonant, labeled by a character string that defines the gender (m,f), subject ID, consonant, and SNR for the display.
+For example, in the upper-left 4 panels we see the analysis of /ta/ for female talker 105 (f105ta0dB) at 0 dB.
+Along the top are unvoiced plosives /t/, /k/, and /p/ while along the bottom are voiced plosives /d/, /g/, and /b/.
+Data from the same talker were not always available